 Student safety will always be our number one priority and I appreciate all of the work that went into creating this dashboard.
 Having this data at our fingertips allows us to dig into the “whys” and the stories behind these incidents so we can fully understand how to better serve our students and their families while continuing to focus on the safety of ALL students.

-The School Incident Report produced by Safe Schools for Alex is an invaluable resource for parents, school districts, and the public alike.
+The School Safety Dashboard produced by Safe Schools for Alex is an invaluable resource for parents, school districts, and the public alike.
 By providing readily accessible and easy to understand information concerning school-based victimization, various stakeholders will be able to quickly understand the extent of victimization and suspensions happening within Florida’s school system resulting in better informed decision making.
 I suspect this dashboard will serve as a model nationwide in the future.

-The new School Incident Report provides a comprehensive look at school safety and discipline in a visually-engaging and easy-to-understand way.
+The new School Safety Dashboard provides a comprehensive look at school safety and discipline in a visually-engaging and easy-to-understand way.
 This tool will allow parents, as well as state and district-level policymakers, to identify opportunities for improvement to ensure that all students in Florida’s schools have the opportunity to enjoy safe learning environments.
 Other states should follow the lead of Safe Schools for Alex to ensure that decisions about school safety are informed by data.